-Yes, I am penning about the miraculous story of a village Janwaar where I visited very recently.
+I recently visited Janwaar, a village with a miraculous story, and I am now penning its inspiring journey.
 A few weeks ago, one of my friends told me about the story of a village Janwaar, near to Panna of Madhya Pradesh.
 He told me about Janwaar where people were used to living only in darkness, Men used to play gambling and drink alcohol by selling paddy fields, women have been insulted, children rarely saw the school, exploitation of girls in the society was on its top and families were breaking.
-According to him, then some Good people passed by that village and saw the horrible situation of the villagers then they gave one skill to village’s kids which give a new direction to them towards success, happiness, and light.
-And, now that village is an inspiration to other parts of the nation and villagers motivate the world that ‘If we can do, Anyone can do’

 An inspirational story told by my friend was roaming around my mind.
 My ultimate aim was to visit Janwaar to see “What is that magical Idea?” which transforms the entire picture of the community.
 I hired a car and left for Panna with just a small bag and spirit of watching Janwaar.